A combinatorial proof of the Degree Theorem in Auter space: Connectivity of the d-down-link

-We proceed again by induction on $V+E$.
-If $V+E = 1$, then $\Gamma$ is a point, has no edges, and in particular does not have unique descending edges.
-Thus the claim is vacuously true.

-Now assume that $V+E > 1$ and that $\Gamma$ has a unique descending edge $\eta$.
-If $\eta$ has maximum distance to the base point among edges in $\Gamma$ then it is separating and $P(\Gamma)$ is contractible with the forest consisting just of $\eta$ serving as a cone point.
-Otherwise, let $\epsilon \neq \eta$ be an edge in $\Gamma$ that has maximum distance to the basepoint.
+\begin{proof} The proof is almost the same as the proof of the previous proposition.
+We again induct on $E$.
+If $E=0$ then $\Gamma$ does not have any edges, much less any decisive edges, and so the claim is vacuously true.
+Now assume $E>0$ and $\Gamma$ has a decisive edge $\eta$.
+If $\eta$ has maximum distance to the base point among edges in $\Gamma$ then it is separating and $P(\Gamma)$ is contractible with $\eta$ serving as a cone point.
+Otherwise, let $\edge\neq\eta$ be an edge in $\Gamma$ that has maximum distance to the basepoint, and define $P_1(\Gamma)$ and $P_0(\Gamma)$ as in the previous proof.